CBP Officer

 I was told that official traveler histories specifically interrogations are confidential.
 Would my attorney be able to subpoena such records from a third party for a pending legal case? (i.e. perhaps via FOIA).

-Asked by BruceyB. about 7 years ago
+Asked by BruceyB. over 7 years ago

 I am not entirely sure when it comes to what can and cannot be subpoena'd.
 What I've been told is that anything related to the systems we use and the intelligence that is gathered cannot be used in court for "national security purposes".
 But again, I'm not completely sure.